stephenreid321/lumen/README.md

 ./install.sh
 ```

+(See [this guide on LowEndBox](http://lowendbox.com/blog/your-own-mail-server-with-virtualmin/) for more on using Virtualmin as a mail server.)

 When the install is finished, visit https://{your VPS IP}:10000 and login as `root` (if you haven't previously set a password for the root user, run `passwd`).

 Follow the post-installation wizard, verify the configuration check passes and then create a virtual server for yourdomain.org with an administration password set to the same as the root password.